Last updated on February 11th, 2026 at 12:49 pm

 3. Electropolishing

-Electropolishing is an electrochemical process that removes a thin material layer from a metal surface, resulting in a smooth, shiny finish.
-This method improves corrosion resistance and is particularly effective for stainless steel parts used in hygienic or high-purity environments.
+Electropolishing removes a thin surface layer from stainless steel parts to create a smooth, clean finish.
+It improves corrosion resistance and is often used in hygienic or high-purity environments.

 4. Dip-Spin Coating